andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 bristol-bay/bristol-bay-covariates.Rmd to make bristol_bay_covariates, based on
  report/analysis-2025-3.Rmd for Fraser River (also did some analyses in that).

-Probably use report/analysis-2025-4.Rmd as template for the analyses.
+Probably use report/analysis-2025-4.Rmd as template for the analyses (i.e. not a later modified one from a river subdirectory).
+Actually, might be best to use the latest simpler one, and just add anything else in that's needed.
+No need for correlation plots.
+Aha - given so few covariates, we don't need to manually reduce them (like we did for age5 based on age4 results for F River), so can just set one up and then copy for the others.
+And should hopefully run fairly quickly.